Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey

 This is based on a fresh examination of all survey fields where each SHS field was ranked according to suitability for obtaining accurate H$\alpha$ fluxes.
-These ranks are given in Table~\ref{tab:main}.
+These flags are given in Table~\ref{tab:main}.
 Representative samples of first- and second-ranked fields are shown in Figure~\ref{fig:comparison_plots} and Figure~\ref{fig:comparison_plots2}.

-In summary, of the 233 SHS fields, 50 (21\%) are well constrained by a linear fit below 500\,R and so have the top ranking of 1, while a further 120 fields (52\%) also have a linear fit, but with some caveats, and have been given a quality rank of 2.
+In summary, 50 SHS fields (21\% of the total) are well constrained by a linear fit below 500\,R and so have the top ranking of 1, while a further 120 fields (52\%) also have a linear fit, but with some caveats, and have been given a rank of 2.
 The 63 remaining SHS fields (27\%) have little diffuse emission, making the determination of reliable CFs less straightforward, primarily due to a very restricted dynamical range of emission.
-A default value of 12.0 pixel counts / R can be safely used for these fields.
-For ease of use, we give the CF derived from the linear fit for 170 SHS fields in Table~\ref{tab:main}.
+A default value of 12.0 counts\,pix$^{-1}$\,R$^{-1}$ can be safely used for these fields.
+For ease of use, we give the CFs for 170 SHS fields in Table~\ref{tab:main}.